matuteiglesias/journal/content/Business/2024-12-18_Refinement_and_Categorization_of_Strategic_Contact.md

 ### Key Activities
 - Refined and categorized contacts into personal, academic, and strategic groups.
 - Organized strategic contacts and outlined recommended actions for engagement.
-- Continued processing contacts, aiming to reach a target number or reevaluate strategy.
+- Continued processing contacts, aiming to reach a target number or reevaluate [[strategy]].
 - Developed a dynamic system for contact management, linking categories to actionable processes.
 - Proposed structured strategies for managing contacts and facilitating strategic decision-making.